Christmas and New Year Offer thumbImage

 Yes, they serve the same purpose of connecting companies with customers without traditional retail intermediaries.
 However, the method of doing so is different; it starts from the very core.

-In this blog, we’ve explained what direct selling and marketing are, their common differences, and how you can use them.
+In this blog, we’ve explained what direct selling and direct marketing are, their common differences, and how you can use them.

 So, read on to understand the difference between direct selling and direct marketing and build a sustainable MLM business.